 Once the CTD has been deployed, it should be lowered to 10 meters, and then the deck unit should be turned on.
 After one minute when the pumps have turned on, the CTD can be returned to just below the surface.
-(If the bottom of the CTD breaks the surface of the water, then we will need the CTD to be lowered to 10 meters again for approximately one minute.)
-Then the data acquisition program should be started.
+If the bottom of the CTD breaks the surface of the water, it will need to be lowered to 10 meters again for another minute, after which the CTD should be returned to the surface.
+After this procedure, the data acquisition program should be started.
 The CTD should descend at a rate of 30 meters per minute for the first 200 meters and 40-45 meters per minute below that.
 The ascent rate should be 40-45 meters per minute.
 One exception to the descent rates occurs on the Bering Shelf in water less than 150 meters.
 In this case, the CTD should descend at 10-20 meters per minute during the entire cast.
 An entry in the Electronic Marine Observation Abstract (E-MOA) should be made for each CTD cast at the maximum cast depth.
-After every cast, the cast data should be backed up onto another computer.
-It is best if the initial SeaBird data processing be done on a different computer than the data collection.
+After every cast, the cast data should be backed up onto an external hard drive, another computer, or other removable media such as a CD or jump drive.

-CTD data will be acquired on a PMEL provided computer using SBE's SEASOFT application.
+CTD data will be acquired on a ship's computer using SBE's SEASOFT application.
 Survey technicians and scientists will keep the CTD Cast Information / Rosette Log.